eduvpn/documentation/MULTI_PROFILE.md

-**WIP**

 # Multi Profile

-Every VPN [instance](MULTI_INSTANCE.md) supports multiple "profiles".
-This means that every instance can host multiple "deployment scenarios".
-For instance there can be two profiles, one for employees, `office`, and one for network administrators, `admin`.
-They can have completely different configurations, ACLs based on group membership and optionally two-factor authentication.

-Below a configuration example is given for exactly this scenario.
-An organization has employees and administrators.
-The employees can access the VPN to access the organization's resources, while the administrators can access additional networks to manage servers.
-The administrators are determined by the ACL and have two-factor authentication enabled as to provide extra security.

-We assume the instance is running as `https://vpn.example/` and was initially deployed using the provided deploy script.

-The configuration is done in `/etc/vpn-server-api/vpn.example/config.yaml`.
+It is possible to add additional "profiles" to a VPN service.
+This is useful when you for example have two categories of users using the same VPN server, e.g. "employees" and "administrators".

+**NOTE**: it is *NOT* recommended to use a single machine/VM for this, as this will require using SNI Proxy, see below.

+**NOTE**: every profile needs their own dedicated IPv4 or IPv6 address.
+OpenVPN can not listen on both an IPv4 address and and IPv6 address, unless it is the special address `::`, which is only possible if there is only one profile.
+This becomes so complicated because we want to make `tcp/443` available for _every_ profile for clients to connect to.

+See this [issue](https://github.com/eduvpn/vpn-server-node/issues/8) for a possible solution for needing the complicated "listen" solution.

-## Configuration
+# Configuration

-First we configure the `office` profile.
-Clients will get an IP address in the range `10.0.5.0/24`.
-The clients will have access to the organization's networks `192.168.0.0/24` and `192.168.1.0/24`.
-The administrators will get an IP address in the range `10.0.10.0/24` and have access to the additional network `192.168.5.0/24`.

-    vpnProfiles:
-        internet:
-            profileNumber: 1
-            displayName: 'Office'
-            extIf: eth0
-            listen: 192.0.2.1
-            hostName: office.vpn.example
+The configuration takes place in `/etc/vpn-server-api/vpn.example/config.php`, assuming you are using `vpn.example`.
+Here we define two profiles, `office` and `admin`:

+    'vpnProfiles' => [

+        // Office Employees
+        'office' => [
+            'profileNumber' => 1,
+            'displayName' => 'Office',
+            ...
+            ...
+            'extIf' => 'eth0',
+            'listen' => '192.0.2.1',
+            'portShare' => true,        // if everything on one host 'hostName' => 'office.vpn.example',
             range: 10.0.5.0/24
             range6: 'fd10:0:5::/48'
             routes: ['192.168.0.0/24', '192.168.1.0/24']

-        admin:
-            profileNumber: 2
-            displayName: 'Administrators'
-            extIf: eth0
-            listen: 192.0.2.2
-            hostName: admin.vpn.example
+        ],

+        // Administrators
+        'admin' => [
+            'profileNumber' => 2,
+            'displayName' => 'Administrators',
+            ...
+            ...
+            'extIf' => 'eth0',
+            'listen' => '192.0.2.2',
+            'portShare' => true,        // if everything on one host 'hostName' => 'admin.vpn.example',
             range: 10.0.10.0/24
             range6: 'fd10:0:10::/48'
             routes: ['192.168.0.0/24', '192.168.1.0/24', '192.168.5.0/24']
-            twoFactor: true
-            enableAcl: true
-            aclGroupList: [admin]

-    groupProviders:
-        StaticProvider:
-            admin:
-                displayName: Administrators
-                members: [john, jane]

-[More](PROFILE_CONFIG.md) configuration options are available.
+        ],
+    ],

+In this scenario, `extIf` is actually the interface where the traffic needs to go, so the "LAN" interface of the VPN server.
+The IP address mentioned in `listen` MUST be bound to the DNS name specified in `hostName`.

+# Additional Configuration

+It is e.g. possible to activate [Two-factor Authentication](2FA.md) for the `admin` profile, or see [Profile Configuration](PROFILE_CONFIG.md) for more configuration options.

-# Deploy
+# Activate

-In order to activate, new configuration files for the OpenVPN processes need to be generated, the processes restarted and some other configuration changes need to be made.

-## Disable Old Configuration

-If you are currently running the default `vpn.example` with the `internet` profile you can disable and stop them like this:
+If you had an old profile, e.g. the default `internet`, it needs to be stopped first, and can be removed:

-    $ sudo systemctl stop    openvpn-server@vpn.example-internet-{0,1,2,3}
+    $ sudo systemctl stop    openvpn@vpn.example-internet-{0,1,2,3}
-    $ sudo systemctl disable openvpn-server@vpn.example-internet-{0,1,2,3}
+    $ sudo systemctl disable openvpn@vpn.example-internet-{0,1,2,3}

-Remove the old configuration files, and the certificates/keys:

-    $ sudo rm /etc/openvpn/server-vpn.example-internet-{0,1,2,3}.conf
+    $ sudo rm /etc/openvpn/vpn.example-internet-{0,1,2,3}.conf
     $ sudo rm -rf /etc/openvpn/tls/vpn.example/internet

-## Generate New Configuration

-To generate the new configuration files and certificates/keys for the newly created profiles, run these commands:
+Now the new configurations can be generated:

-    $ sudo vpn-server-node-server-config --instance vpn.example --profile office \
+    $ sudo vpn-server-node-server-config --instance vpn.example --profile office --generate
-        --generate --cn office01.vpn.example
-    $ sudo vpn-server-node-server-config --instance vpn.example --profile admin \
+    $ sudo vpn-server-node-server-config --instance vpn.example --profile admin --generate
-        --generate --cn admin01.vpn.example

-Enable them on boot and start them:
+Enable and start them:

-    $ sudo systemctl enable openvpn-server@vpn.example-office-{0,1,2,3}
+    $ sudo systemctl enable openvpn@vpn.example-office-{0,1,2,3}
-    $ sudo systemctl enable openvpn-server@vpn.example-admin-{0,1,2,3}
+    $ sudo systemctl enable openvpn@vpn.example-admin-{0,1,2,3}
-    $ sudo systemctl start  openvpn-server@vpn.example-office-{0,1,2,3}
+    $ sudo systemctl start  openvpn@vpn.example-office-{0,1,2,3}
-    $ sudo systemctl start  openvpn-server@vpn.example-admin-{0,1,2,3}
+    $ sudo systemctl start  openvpn@vpn.example-admin-{0,1,2,3}

 Regenerate and restart the firewall: